sqwad-io/direct-flow-js/README.md

 Instant bidirectional interactions made easy !

-*Note: we use socket.io library for client layer with auto-reconnect and webRTC / Long polling usage.*
+*Note: we use socket.io library for client layer with auto-reconnect and WebSocket / Long polling usage.*

 The library is coded on typescript so all types are defined, except for custom ones.